This selection of websites and books has been useful in my research.

 2013, Black Roses (Simon & Schuster, UK) [ebook].
 Carla becomes an unofficial spy and uncovers a secret that could endanger major players in the Nazi regime.

 2014, The Winter Garden (UK) or Woman In The Shadows (US) (Simon & Schuster) [ebook].
-It’s 1937 Berlin.
-The Duke and Duchess of Windsor visit, the English Mitford sisters are dazzling the social scene.
+It’s 1937 Berlin when the Duke and Duchess of Windsor visit and the English Mitford sisters dazzle the social scene.
 But beneath the glamour, evil lurks.
-Carla is exposed to that evil when when a friend is murdered.
+Carla is exposed to that evil when a friend is murdered.

 JJ Toner.
 The Kurt Muller series.